mozilla/pkipolicy/rootstore/policy.md

     or an alternative communication channel before it is included in the certificate.
-2. For a certificate capable of being used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
-The CA SHALL NOT delegate validation of the domain portion of an email address.
+2. For a certificate capable of being used for digitally signing or encrypting email messages, the CA operator takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
+The CA operator SHALL NOT delegate validation of the domain portion of an email address.
 The CA MAY rely on validation the CA has performed for an Authorization Domain Name (as specified in the Baseline Requirements) as being valid for subdomains of that Authorization Domain Name.
-    The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
+    The CA operator's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
 3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
 This must be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
-The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
+The CA operator's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method")